 Homes are no longer places from which paid work is being excluded.
-Our research studies how the structural change of the economy and a changing society are currently changing the meanings of home as shelter, retreat and private place into a single or collaborative workplace.
-We use interviews, photographs and participant observations in the UK, Germany, France, Belgium and Sweden to explore how domestic and economic relations, functions and materialities are reshaped in the home and how these in turn are changing the meanings of the home.
-Some key questions include:
+This project studies how the structural change of the economy and a changing society are currently changing the meanings and functions of home.
+We use interviews, photographs and participant observations in the UK, Germany, France, Belgium and Sweden to explore how business owners run their businesses from home and how they use their neighbourhood for their business but also how residential homes are used for coworking.

 We are studying the home-based self-employed who work alone in their home but also how a group of self-employed people works in homes.
 In particular our focus on home-based coworking examines the materials, social relations, technologies and work practices that are brought together by digital platforms, and what new functions and meanings of home are emerging.

 - Reuschke, D. and Felstead, A. (2020) Changing workplace geographies in the COVID-19 crisis.
 Dialogues in Human Geography 1–5.
 DOI: 10.1177/2043820620934249.
 Link to the paper: https://journals.sagepub.com/doi/pdf/10.1177/2043820620934249

 - ReuschkeD.
 (2016) The Importance of Housing for Self-Employment.
 Economic Geography .
 Open access: http://www.tandfonline.com/doi/full/10.1080/00130095.2016.1178568

 - Reuschke, D. (2016) Changes in the geographies of work and home.
 Regions 300, pp. 6-9 http://rsa.tandfonline.com/doi/abs/10.1080/13673882.2015.11668687

 - Wilkins A. and Reuschke D. (University of Southampton) Beyond commercially curated co-working in the UK, France and Sweden.
 ERC WORKANDHOME Working Paper 3